-A well-known Canadian actor, acting coach and mentor, John Boylan was the founder of Centre for the Arts, a community arts centre which ran from 2003 to 2010.
-John is a graduate actor from The National Theatre School of Canada and acted in theatre, film, television and radio.
+A well-known Canadian actor, acting coach and mentor, John Boylan was the founder of Centre for the Arts, a community arts centre which ran from 2002 to 2009.
+John is a graduate actor from The National Theatre School of Canada and has acted in theatre, film, television and radio.

 He delivered a Master Class to members of the acting company at the Stratford Shakespeare Festival, taught at George Brown Theatre School and has taught at New York University: Graduate Film School and the Guthrie Theatre.
 He created the film and tv course at The Gaiety School of Acting, Dublin and taught at Queen Margaret College, Edinburgh; The Actors Centre, London; and in Zimbabwe for FIA (International Actor’s Federation).